openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

 ```

 - You need to have Node-Selectors label set for the nodes that you want to use for compute. i.e. oc edit node osnode1.mdataqa.in and
   insert this label node-role.kubernetes.io/compute: "true".
-That should make your pods scheduled.
+That will schedule your pods.

 ```
  labels: